Hanaffi/Show-Me-The-Data-Structure/Explanation 3.md

 ***Time** Complexity:*
-_O_(_n_) since I constantly run through the initial data when determining frequencies, building the priority queue, building the tree, creating the compressed data, and decompressing the data
+O(nlogn) since I constantly run through the initial data when determining frequencies, building the priority queue, building the tree, creating the compressed data, and decompressing the data

 ***Space** Complexity:*
 _O_(_n_) from storing the binary codes, priority queue, frequencies.